corda/corda-docs-portal/content/en/platform/corda/1.3/cenm/signing-service.md

   * **jars**:
-  List of paths for the HSM `.jar` files.
+  List of paths for the HSM JAR files.

 * **sharedLibDir**: